A generalized Fej\'er's theorem for locally compact groups: Introduction

 The paper is organized as follows.

-In the preliminary section, we collect some definitions.
-In section 3, we prove Theorem~\ref{thm: Gfejer} and its variant Corollary~\ref{cor: Gfejer}.
-To give some applications, various special cases~(either abelian or non-abelian groups) of Theorem~\ref{thm: Gfejer} are discussed in section 4.
+In section 2, after some preliminaries, we prove Theorem~\ref{Thm: GFejer} and its variant Corollary~\ref{cor: GFejer}.
+To give some applications, various special cases~(either abelian or non-abelian groups) of Theorem~\ref{Thm: GFejer} are discussed in section 3.